GaryLeeONE/f1quickstart/main.md

 The current F1 power units are 1.6-liter V6 hybrid turbocharged engines.
 These engines are capable of outputting 900hp, plus an additional 160hp generated by electrical components.
 The engines idle at around 6000 rpm and reaches a top of 15000 rpm.

-The mechanical part of the power unit includes the internal combustion engine (ICE) and the turbocharger (TC).
-The electrical part includes an energy recovery system (ERS) to harvest energy via two motor generator units called MGU-K and MGU-H, where K stands for kinetic energy and H for heat.
+The mechanical part of the power unit includes the internal combustion engine and the turbocharger.
+The electrical part includes an energy recovery system to harvest energy from.
 The harvested electrical energy is stored in an energy storage (ES), basically the battery, and deployed when the driver needs an extra boost.
 The control electronics (CE) are also considered part of the power unit.

 The power unit is the single most expensive part on the car, costing over $10 million to produce (not development costs!).
-Due to the significance of power units to the performance of the car, this era (2014-present) where these power units are used is called the "turbo hybrid era".
+Due to the significance of power units to the performance of the car, this era (2014-present) where these power units are used is called the **"turbo hybrid era"**.
+Mercedes dominated this era by having the best power unit on the grid.

 Not all teams develop their own PU.
 There are only 4 engine manufacturers.
 Teams that develop their own engines are called "works teams".
 Other teams that buy the power units and use them are "customer teams".
-The engine manufacturers and their customers are:
+Currently, the engine manufacturers and their customers are:

 * Mercedes --- Works team: Mercedes; Customer teams: Aston Martin, McLaren, Williams.
 * Ferrari --- Works team: Ferrari; Customer teams: Haas, Alfa Romeo.
 * Renault --- Works team: Alpine; No customer team.
 * Honda --- Developed externally by Honda R&D; Customer teams: Red Bull, AlphaTauri.

-A relatively recent news: Honda will quit F1 after the 2021 season.
-Red Bull has acquired their engine business to form Red Bull Powertrain, so they can technically be considered as a works team.
+A general ranking of engine performances: Mercedes > Ferrari = Renault > Honda.
+Mercedes engine has always been really good.
+Ferrari engine regressed compared to a few years ago.
+Renault and Honda engines has shown improvement and I think their performances are not too far away from Ferrari.

 ### Tyres